CMS Expert Guide to Foreign Investment Screening Laws in Romania

 5.1 Competent authority

-Responsibility for the substantive review lies with the FDI Commission, which is directly subordinated to the Romanian Government and consists of representatives of the Prime Minister, the RCC and ten other state authorities and ministries, with the permanent participation of intelligence services representatives.
+Responsibility for the substantive review lies with the FDI Commission, which is directly subordinated to the Romanian Government and consists of the head of the Prime Minister’s Office and nine ministries, with the permanent participation of intelligence services representatives.

 5.2 Party responsible for filing